fhd/candor-cms/README.md

 ### Articles

-*Not yet implemented.*

-While pages and templates fulfil technical purposes, articles will hold the actual content of the website.
-Pages and templates will be able to list and display articles.
+All files in the *articles* directory provide a way to add additional content to pages.
+Files are organised into subdirectories, which is named like the basename of the page where the contained articles should appear.
+Pages and templates can list and display articles.

 Building
 --------